-Eleven years later, the organization he founded, One Acre Fund, serves more than 600,000 farm families, providing them with the financing and agricultural training they need to increase their yields and climb out of poverty.
-Youn is also the co-founder of D-Prize, an organization that funds early-stage startups that are innovating better ways to distribute proven life-enhancing technologies.
-He is a former management consultant at Oliver Wyman, and received his MBA from the Kellogg School of Management.
+Youn is also the cofounder of D-Prize, an organization that funds early-stage startups that are innovating better ways to distribute proven life-enhancing technologies.
+He received his BA from Yale and MBA from the Kellogg School of Management at Northwestern University.

 More news and ideas from Andrew Youn